The Atmospheric Radiation Measurement user facility, U.S. Department of Energy (DOE)

 The WMO threshold for bright sunshine is 120 W.m-2 in a plane perpendicular to the direct solar beam.
 The SPN1 Pyranometer uses an algorithm based on the ratio of direct to diffuse radiation, combined with their absolute values, to estimate sunshine duration to within a few percent of the WMO standard.

-The SPN1 Sunshine Pyranometer does not need to be adjusted or repositioned to track the sun – a distinct advantage over devices with shadow rings.
+The SPN1 Pyranometer does not need to be adjusted or repositioned to track the sun – a distinct advantage over devices with shadow rings.
 There are no complex electro-mechanical assemblies and no burnt paper tracks to interpret.

 Outputs and logging

-The SPN1 Sunshine Pyranometer provides 2 analogue voltage outputs for global and diffuse radiation, and a digital output for sunshine duration, which can be connected to data loggers, such as the Delta-T Devices GP2 and the compact GP1.
+The SPN1 Pyranometer provides 2 analogue voltage outputs for global and diffuse radiation, and a digital output for sunshine duration, which can be connected to data loggers, such as the Delta-T Devices GP2 and the compact GP1.

 Readings can also be obtained directly from the RS232 port and viewed/logged using the SunData software supplied.

-The GP1 Data Logger from Delta-T Devices is a powerful general purpose data logger that provides a low cost logging solution for the SPN1 Sunshine Pyranometer.
+The GP1 Data Logger from Delta-T Devices is a powerful general purpose data logger that provides a low cost logging solution for the SPN1 Pyranometer.

-The SPN1 is ideally suited to multiple solar radiation measurement application areas, including PV (photovoltaic) efficiency monitoring, air pollution studies, cloud cover research, ET and heat flux studies, canopy analysis, and building energy management systems.
+The SPN1 Pyranometer is ideally suited to multiple solar radiation measurement application areas, including PV (photovoltaic) efficiency monitoring, air pollution studies, cloud cover research, ET and heat flux studies, canopy analysis, and building energy management systems.
 For further information please visit the SPN1 Resource Centre.

 Direct-Normal Irradiance (DNI) is the amount of solar radiation arriving in unit time at the Earth’s surface on a unit area perpendicular to the direction to the Sun.
 It is a common practice to compare solar panel efficiency to DNI, particularly in field trials.
-Output from an SPN1 allows calculation of DNI in sun tracking, horizontal and tilted installations.
+Output from an SPN1 Pyranometer allows calculation of DNI in sun tracking, horizontal and tilted installations.

 Read more about the SPN1 Pyranometer and DNI Calculation in the “SPN1 Technical Fact sheet“.